igor725/m173/README.md

 # m173

 m173 it's a hackable Minecraft Beta 1.7.3 server written in C++.
+This project currently in frozen state and unlikely to be continued.

 ## Planned features